rachyrachyrach/bsv_wallet/README.md

 `python -m pip list`

-2. If you don't have it, install. `python -m pip install bitsv`
+2. If you don't have it, install. `python -m pip install bitsv` -If you receive an error about bitsv, you may need to create a virtual environment.
+I ran into this problem on a Macbook Pro.
+	`python3 -m venv .venv`
+	`source .venv/bin/active`

 3. Make a file called `wallet.py`